 Longer-form content provides more detail, more long-tail and conversational phrases (which lend themselves to more relevant search queries) and more market differentiation from the increased competition that has arisen in recent years.

 I strongly encourage you to develop more long-form content on your company blog, describing your products and offering insights on your company, provided your topics support that length without unnecessary fluff.

 3. Sharability is key

 Social media has been popular for many years, but it’s still somehow escalating in importance.
-In a recent survey I conducted of 357 online marketers, What Works in Online Marketing, 52 percent of respondents said they are currently seeing a positive ROI from social media marketing, while 65 percent believe it will become even more important over the course of the next five years.
+In a recent survey I conducted of 357 online marketers, 52 percent of respondents said they are currently seeing a positive ROI from social media marketing, while 65 percent believe it will become even more important over the course of the next five years.
 Most notably, 96 percent of respondents said they planned to increase their budgets or keep them the same over the next year.

 More users are signing up for high-popularity standbys like Facebook, and newer, cutting-edge platforms like Instagram and SnapChat are shaping up to be major hits for younger generations.

 One of the best ways to generate more visibility and more primary and secondary ranking signals (like inbound links and social signals, respectively) is to encourage more social sharing throughout the shopping and checkout process.

 Have your users share your products.
 Have them share reviews.
 Have them share when they check out or when their products arrive.
 Keep your audience engaged with social opportunities throughout your site, and your visibility across search engines and social media channels will thrive.